tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 Note:This /etc/asound.conf file was intended for and used successfully with a global MPD configuration.
 See this section on multiple users

-> Random Lack of Sound on Startup
+> Random lack of sound on startup

 You can quickly test sound by running speaker-test.
 If there is no sound, the error message might look something like